dkulyk/pulsestaking/README.md

 ## Conversion contract

-We will implement a separate contract which is in charge of converting the blockchain's native asset into staking ERC20 tokens.
+We will implement a separate contract which is in charge of converting the blockchain's native asset into reward ERC20 tokens.

-Whenever native assets are input to the contract it automatically converts it to the staking token and sends to the staking to increase stake for the user.
+Whenever native assets are input to the contract it automatically converts it to the reward token and sends to the staking contract to increase the reward.

-For the purpose of this project it is assumed that the staking token is a wrapped token which can be obtained by depositing native asset to a specific wrapper contract and getting the wrapped token in return.
+For the purpose of this project it is assumed that the reward token is a wrapped token which can be obtained by depositing native asset to a specific wrapper contract and getting the wrapped token in return.
 No real trading or anything like will be implemented.

 ## Staking contract